 Here are the steps on how to use this:

-1. Copy the above Google Apps script code
+1. Copy the above Google Apps script code.

-5. Save the project by clicking on the Save icon in the toolbarClick on the Save icon
+5. Save the project by clicking on the Save icon (floppy disk) in the toolbar.

-6. Close the App script window
+6. Close the Apps Script window.

 With the above steps, we have added the code in that specific Google Sheets document.